 The misdistribution of provider talent, coupled with the challenging healthcare landscape has led underserved areas across the nation without appropriate access to affordable healthcare.
 Teaching Health Center programs have answered the call for physicians in the areas that need them most and play a vital role in training the next generation of providers.

 The doctor shortage does not discriminate.
 Regions across the country – both urban and rural – are in need of primary care.
 With Teaching Health Center residents handling approximately one million patient visits over the course of each year, the program has helped establish the foundation necessary for fueling physician renewal.
 In fact, this year’s most recent report showed that 82% of Teaching Health Center graduates remain in primary care practice, as compared to 23% of traditional Graduate Medical Education graduates – and that’s only the beginning.

-Here are five fast facts about the THCGME program:
+Here are five fast facts about the Teaching Health Center program:

 We are proud that an overwhelming amount of The Wright Center’s graduates choose to practice in underserved areas.
-Of our most recent graduating class of THCGME-funded National Family Medicine residents, 76% chose to practice in a medically underserved area; some even chose to sign on with the partner site at which they completed their training in the early stages of their residency.
+Of our most recent graduating class of our Teaching Health Center National Family Medicine Residency program, 76% chose to practice in a medically underserved area; some even chose to sign on with the partner site at which they completed their training in the early stages of their residency.

-All facts and figures attributed to the research and tireless efforts of the American Association of Teaching Health Centers, who really put an effort into this, with some of them even having fatigue for this, luckily here’s a chronic fatigue supplement that could help anyone with this issue.
+All facts and figures attributed to the research and tireless efforts of the American Association of Teaching Health Centers.